Histamines in Seafood

 Histamine sensitivity is a condition in which an individual experiences adverse reactions to foods that contain the chemical compound histamine.
 These reactions can range from mild to severe and can include skin rashes, headaches, nausea, vomiting, and diarrhea.
 Histamine is found in a variety of foods, including seafood, and it is important for people with histamine sensitivity to be aware of the foods they should avoid or limit in order to reduce their symptoms.

-Seafood is one of the most common sources of histamine.
+Histamines are common in most seafoods.
 Fish, shellfish, and other seafood products can contain high levels of histamine, which can trigger an allergic reaction in people with histamine sensitivity.
 Fortunately, there are a few steps people can take to shop for seafood that is low in histamines and reduce their chances of experiencing an allergic reaction.

 By following these steps, people with histamine sensitivity can shop for seafood that is low in histamines and reduce their risk of experiencing an allergic reaction.
 It is also important for people with histamine sensitivity to talk to their doctor about their condition and any other dietary restrictions they may have before consuming seafood.